 Main installation settings

 In addition to the pilot group settings, you can define patch installation settings for other devices.
-These settings can be applied to all devices outside the pilot group, or you may restrict the patch installation to a specific group with tags.
+You can define the settings to be apply to all devices outside the pilot group, or you may restrict the patch installation to a specific group with tags.

 Please note that if a device or its user have tags from both pilot and main groups, the device belongs to the pilot group.
-In case the automated patch deployment is restricted with tags, the device having no tags does not get any patch deployments.
+In case the automated patch deployment is restricted with tags, the device with no tags is excluded from patching.
 See the description of the settings from the table below.

 |Patch installation settings for devices not in the pilot group|

-Enabling this setting activates automated patch installation for all Windows computers which don’t belong to any of the pilot group(s).
+Enabling this setting activates automated patch installation for all Windows computers not belonging to the pilot group.

 If the device or its user has any of these defined tags, the computer is included in the group.
 Please read about device tagging for more information.

 Installation delay for the devices not in the pilot group should be higher than the installation delay for the pilot group.
-In this way, you have enough time to ensure the correct functionality of the patches before they are installed to all Windows PCs.
+In this way, you have enough time to ensure the correct functionality of the patches before the installation to all Windows PCs.

 Good to know: Managed devices will receive the installation delay setting when they sync with Miradore next time.
 If you want your devices to get the settings immediately, go to the Devices page and run Actions > Start patch installation now from the page toolbar.